useRealtimeState

 How It Works

-- Initial Load: When the composable is created, it fetches the current value from the server
+- Initial load — On mount, the composable fetches the current value from the server.
+While waiting,

-- Subscription: The client subscribes to updates for the specified key
+loadingistrue. - Subscription — After the initial fetch, the client subscribes to updates for the given key.